kedacore/keda-docs/content/docs/2.15/scalers/aws-sqs.md

 - `scaleOfDelayed` - Indication of whether or not to include delayed messages when calculating the number of SQS messages. (default: false, Optional)
 - `awsRegion` - AWS Region for the SQS Queue.
 - `awsEndpoint` - Endpoint URL to override the default AWS endpoint.
 (Default: `""`, Optional)
 - `identityOwner` - Receive permissions on the SQS Queue via Pod Identity or from the KEDA operator itself (see below).
-(DEPRECATED: This parameter is deprecated as of KEDA v2.13 and will be removed in version `3`, Values: `pod`, `operator`, Default: `pod`, Optional, This field only applies for `aws-eks` and `aws-kiam` authentications)
+(DEPRECATED: This parameter is deprecated as of KEDA v2.13 and will be removed in version `3`, Values: `pod`, `operator`, Default: `pod`, Optional, This field only applies for `aws-eks` authentication)

 > When `identityOwner` set to `operator` - the only requirement is that the KEDA operator has the correct IAM permissions on the SQS queue.
 Additional Authentication Parameters are not required.